ArV29/CODECHEF/README.md

 There is a seperate folder for each assignment which further contain the codes and questions.

-The logic.txt file in each folder contains my logics(someone may have better logics than me outh there, but mine work) for all the questions in the folder
+The logic.txt file in each folder contains my logics(someone may have better logics than me out there) for all the questions in the folder